Edgett Law Firm | April 6, 2016 | Criminal Defense

 - Being eligible for certain privileges

-If you are facing criminal charges, do not hesitate to contact the Law Offices of Scott Edgett today!
+If you are facing criminal charges, do not hesitate to contact the Edgett Law Firm today!

 How to Get an Expungement?